nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

 ![Claim history timeline](claim-history.png "Claim history - timeline")

 - Stripped out all blue links
-- Goes back to its intended purpose which is to be a at a glance feature with dates, users and states
+- Goes back to its intended purpose which is to be an at-a-glance feature with dates, users and states
-- No historical query notes, means only one claim details and one query note on the main screen
+- No historical query notes means only one claim details and one query note on the main screen
-- Strip back the content to bare minimum, hopefully draws the eye less
+- Stripping back the content to bare minimum hopefully draws the eye less

 **Table claim comparison component**

 ![Claim history timeline](100-comparison.png "Comparison table - 100 claim")

-- You can navigate to this component by selecting the "View previous submissions" button within the claim details section.
+- You can navigate to this component by selecting the "View previous submissions" link within the claim details section.
 - This component focuses on showing the claim’s context and journey, addressing shortcomings in the previous design that displayed elements in isolation—for example, the query note is only useful next to its relevant submission.
 - The new claim submission comparison component lets users view the current draft alongside edits made so far, with a scrollable interface to track changes over time.
 A highlight feature draws attention to values that have changed over time.
 - Finding a solution that meets user needs while being accessible has been challenging.
 Tables generally meet WCAG standards, and the scrollable pane complies with WCAG 1.4.10 Reflow.
 However, highlighting differences must be used carefully, as overuse can increase cognitive load, especially for screen reader users.